ceejbot/rotting/readme.md

-  -p, --prod      the branch running in production                            [default: "master"] -c, --commits   sort rotten branches by commit count instead of age         [default: false] -d, --deadwood  show git branch delete commands for all harvested branches  [default: false]
+  -p, --prod      the branch running in production                            [default: "master"] -c, --commits   sort rotten branches by commit count instead of age         [default: false] -d, --deadwood  show git branch delete commands for all harvested branches  [default: false] -f, --filter    filter results to branches that contain this pattern         [default: ""]
 ```

 By default rotten branches are sorted by age, with the oldest unharvested branch shown first.
 You can instead sort by the number of unharvested commits by passing the `--commits` option.